parshap/portfolio/templates/projects/ami.md

 Content management system and corporate website for medical imaging company.
-Created rich in-place website editing system for editors to rapidly release new content.
-With Data stored in MySQL with minimal PHP templating and API layer.
+Created rich client-side in-place editing experience enabling non-technical authors to rapidly create new content.
+Stored data in MySQL via PHP API and generated static pages to be cached.